***22nd Aug 2022***

 The Course is aimed at specialist registrars and newly appointed consultants in Neurology, Old Age Psychiatry, Liaison Psychiatry and Elderly Medicine; plus nurses, psychologists & neuropsychologists working in the dementia field.
 However, other professionals are very welcome to apply.

-The course is run by Dr Andrew Graham and Dr Jeremy Brown, Consultants in the Memory Clinic at Addenbrooke’s Hospital in Cambridge.
+The course is run by Dr Andrew Graham, Dr Tim Rittman, & Dr Clare Galton, Consultants in the Memory Clinic at Addenbrooke’s Hospital in Cambridge.
 As in previous successful courses the course will be taught by consultants from the Cambridge memory clinic, with invited speakers from across the UK.